mlbowser/HTSocc/documents/summaries/data_summaries.md

 Number of unique identifications: \
 975

-Number of unique species Ã— event records: \
+Number of unique species × event records: \
 2375

 Number of formally described species: \